 - Guidelines on how to set a wood-fired oven

 2. From the Wood-Fired Oven Cookbook by Richard Miscovich

 In the past two decades, there has been a dramatic increase in interest in wood-fired ovens.
 However, most books tend to majorly discuss how to bake pizza or bread using this oven.
-Fortunately, From the Wood-Fired Oven Cookbook by Richard Miscovich offers a lot of techniques for artisan and home bakers, from making pizza and baking bread to ensure you get the most out of the wood-fired oven, from drying wood for another session to roasting.
+Fortunately, From the Wood-Fired Oven Cookbook by Richard Miscovich offers a lot of techniques for artisan and home bakers, from making pizza and baking bread to ensuring you get the most out of the wood-fired oven, from drying wood for another session to roasting.

-The Wood-Fired Oven Cookbook has step-by-step instructions on making pizza; roasting meats and fish; frying, braising, steaming, and grilling; clarifying butter and rendering animal fats; infusing oils and food dehydration; and several other ways of using the residual heat of your oven.
+The Wood-Fired Oven Cookbook has step-by-step instructions on making pizza; roasting meats and fish; frying, braising, steaming, and grilling; clarifying butter and rendering animal fats; infusing oils, and food dehydration; and several other ways of using the residual heat of your oven.

-- Basic principle of a wood-fired oven
+- The basic principle of a wood-fired oven

 - Helpful tips and advice on how to get the best out of your oven